giampaolo/psutil/docs/index.rst

   A set of strings representing the status of a TCP connection.
   Returned by :meth:`psutil.Process.net_connections()` and :func:`psutil.net_connections` (`status` field).
+  These constants are members of the :class:`psutil.ConnectionStatus` enum.

+  .. versionchanged:: 8.0.0 constants are now :class:`psutil.ConnectionStatus`
+    enum members (were plain strings).

 Hardware constants
 ------------------